 Why do this problem?

 allows children to experiment with turning - they would not need any prior experience to have a go at the activities.
-The interactivity is a tool for helping pupils develop the concept of turning and can be used before moving on to angle work.
+The cardboard tool will help pupils develop the concept of turning and can be used before moving on to angle work.

 You might want to continue by encouraging children to visualise one of the scenarios.
-Can someone use the interactivity to show the turning they had been imagining?
+Can someone use their tool to show the turning they had been imagining?
 Invite the rest of the group to comment and refine the motion accordingly.
-You could then actually find the article and do what is described to see how accurate the interactivity was.
+You could then actually find the item and do what is described to see how accurate the interactivity was.

 Children could then work in pairs, either at a computer, or with the card version.
 Encourage them to talk to each other as they try out their ideas.

 How could we "check" what you have done?

 Children could demonstrate a turn and challenge other children to select what it represents from, for example, a list of three scenarios.

 Some children will need to 'copy' the turning action of an item with their tool before they are confident at visualising.